awwad/uptane/README.md

 The Primary client started below is likely to run on a more capable and connected ECU in the vehicle - potentially the head unit / infotainment.
-It will obtain metadata and images from the Image Repository as instructed by the Director and distribute them appropriately to other, Secondary ECUs in the vehicle, and it will receive ECU Manifests indicating the software on each Secondary ECU, and bundle these into a Vehicle Manifest which it will send to the Director.
+It will obtain metadata and images from the Image Repository as instructed by the Director and di1stribute them appropriately to other, Secondary ECUs in the vehicle, and it will receive ECU Manifests indicating the software on each Secondary ECU, and bundle these into a Vehicle Manifest which it will send to the Director.
 ```python